 Historians are pretty sure that England’s Protestant Queen Elizabeth I never laid eyes on her Catholic cousin and rival, Mary Queen of Scots.
 Supported by the Pope and by influential Catholics everywhere, Mary was enough of a

+Take a look at these amazing, bizarre pianos!
 1. The Whaletone Created by the Polish designer Robert Majkut.
 Note: not actually an acoustic instrument, it houses a high-end Roland synthesizer.
-May not actually be able to communicate with whales, either.
-2. The Baby You guessed
+May not actually be able to communicate

 By Melinda Bargreen Sometimes you don’t have to win the gold medal.
 Joyce Yang is doing just fine with the silver from the 2005 Van Cliburn International Piano Competition – building a strong concert career, as well